bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

 # TINFOIL HATS AND PARANOIA

 1. Why should you ever build an image at all?
 You *know* the [Docker Hub](https://hub.docker.com) is just *full* of tasty images, right?
 2. Because you don't trust most of them.
+   You certainly don't trust them for production use.
 2. The [Official Ubuntu](https://hub.docker.com/_/ubuntu/) can be trusted perhaps, or the [Official Debian](https://hub.docker.com/_/debian/) or [Official Centos](https://hub.docker.com/_/centos/),
   1. but you should *NEVER NEVER* trust any non-official image.
-  1. It's too easy for a developer to sneak in a layer with their public ssh keys in some tasty image you want to use.
+  1. It's too easy for a developer to sneak in a layer with something nasty
-  1. Or sneak in a layer with a compromised executable (like apache, or an apache module) that you don't notice.
+  1. Like, maybe sneak in a layer with a compromised executable (like apache, or an apache module) that you don't notice.
-    1. it can even be a *vaild* older release, just one that has a vulnerability unpatched.
+    1. It can even be a *valid* older release, just one that has a vulnerability unpatched.
-  1. *Don't do it.*
+  1. *Don't use untrusted images in your* `FROM`
+  1. It is possible to copy, carefully review, and use someone else's `Dockerfile` safely
 1. Did you know that all your favorite public keys are globally visible?
   1. For example,  `curl https://github.com/bdobyns.keys` and see.
   1. this makes it easy to add a run line to a Dockerfile like